ahsan159/reliabilityDesk/Reliability_Desk/ReadMe.txt

 06-Mar-2023
 04:14PM
 Some editing made the multiple users connect to server in IPC and login are now working properly.
 Alhamdullilah

+08-Mar-2023
+4:24PM
+The parts properties table in the main reliability desk in now working fine.
+Thought of adding some fields of dataset and datatables in static class as fields to set the consistency.